yvelikova/axway-open-docs/content/en/docs/apigtw_releasenotes/_index.md

 {
-    title": "Axway API Gateway 7.8 Release Notes", linkTitle": "Axway API Gateway 7.8 Release Notes", date": "2019-09-20",
+    "title": "Axway API Gateway 7.8 Release Notes", "linkTitle": "Axway API Gateway 7.8 Release Notes", "date": "2019-09-20",
-    description": "Learn about the new features and enhancements in this release."
+    "description": "Learn about the new features and enhancements in this release."
 }

 ## Summary